Why I Wrote This Guide

 If you’re more established — maybe you’ve got a team, you need staff scheduling, or you want advanced reporting — you might be looking at £40 to £60 a month.

-For context, DetailBook’s Essentials plan is £25 per month and covers everything a solo operator or small team needs: unlimited bookings, GBP deposit collection, automated SMS reminders, a branded booking page, and custom questions.
+For context, DetailBook’s Essentials plan is £25 per month and covers everything a solo operator or small team needs: unlimited bookings, GBP deposit collection with Apple Pay and Google Pay, automated SMS reminders, a branded booking page, and custom questions.
 The Pro plan at £50 per month adds advanced features for growing businesses.
 Both come with a 14-day free trial, no card required, and absolutely zero commission on any of your bookings.

 The way I think about it: if your booking system prevents even one no-show per month — and it will prevent far more than that — it’s already paid for itself several times over.
 A single missed £80 mini valet covers three months of subscription fees.

-Watch out for platforms that advertise a low headline price but charge extra for essential features.
+Platforms that advertise a low headline price but charge extra for essential features are surprisingly common.
 SMS reminders, deposit collection, and custom branding should all be included in the standard plan.
 If you’re paying £15 a month but then £0.10 per SMS and £10 extra for payment integration, the actual cost can easily exceed £40-50 when you factor in real-world usage.

 Setting Up Your Booking System the Right Way